Read below to learn about the experiences of our first cohort in the Risk Leadership Certificate Program!

 Read a detailed bio of each participant.

-Our pilot Risk Leadership Certificate Program (RLCP) is underway.
-The NRMC team and our participants have enjoyed productive generative discussions about core competencies for risk professionals, including risk assessment, risk culture, risk function design, and insurance program oversight.
+Our pilot Risk Leadership Certificate Program (RLCP) took place in Spring 2017.
+The NRMC team and our participants have enjoyed productive generative discussions about core competencies for risk professionals, including risk assessment, risk culture, risk function design, insurance program oversight, risk communication and risk reporting.

-Prior to each RLCP session, the NRMC team has shared thought-provoking pre-reads with our cohort to get everyone revved up for dialogue.
+Prior to each RLCP session, the NRMC team shared thought-provoking pre-reads with our cohort to get everyone revved up for dialogue.
 Thirsty for risk management knowledge, the risk leaders in the first cohort have absorbed and analyzed the content of the pre-reads, journeying to the NRMC office in Leesburg, VA, primed to articulate how what they have read applies to their own organizations—and the nonprofit sector in general.
-One of our favorite pre-reads thus far is ‘Managing Risks: A New Framework,’ an oldie-but-goodie article by Robert Kaplan and Anette Mikes, published in the June 2012 issue of Harvard Business Review.
+The first cohort’s favorite pre-read was ‘Managing Risks: A New Framework,’ an oldie-but-goodie article by Robert Kaplan and Anette Mikes, published in the June 2012 issue of Harvard Business Review.
 Spoiler alert: I guarantee you’ll experience at least one a-ha moment while reading the article.
 One of our team’s a-ha moments related to Kaplan and Mikes’ recommendation for categorizing risks.

 At NRMC, we often segment risks into many categories such as existential, strategic, cultural, and an array of other buckets related to specific business functions or departments (e.g., finance, employment practices, legal, etc.).
 This categorization partly stems from our clients’ desires to group risks in familiar and understandable ways, and in ways that suggest risk ‘owners’ or parties with management and oversight responsibility (i.e., specific departments or functional teams).
 It also stems from our past experience and the fact that we’ve been doing it this way for some time… and it’s always worked well in the past.
 But this HBR article helped our team rethink our perspective on risk categorization.